web-work-tools/web-work-tools.github.io/README.md

 #### Audit and Analytics

 * [Seomator](https://seomator.com) free online SEO Audit Tool.
 This tool crawls your website and provides an analysis.
 If you are just beginning to optimize for search, Seomator will likely highlight a number of issues you can begin to fix right away.
 * [SEO Quake Chrome Extension](https://chrome.google.com/webstore/detail/seoquake/akdgnmcogleenhbclghghlkkdndkjdjc?hl=en) provides on-the-fly analysis of any webpage you visit.
+  >"More raw data than any other SEO toolbar out there." -[moz](https://moz.com/blog/100-free-seo-tools)
 * [Anchor Text Over Optimization Tool](http://www.removeem.com/ratios.php)
 * [Bitly.com](https://bitly.com/) - Analytics
 * [Builtwith.com](http://builtwith.com/) - discover what tech almost any website was built with.